ejbogantes/laravel-docker/readme.md

 ## About Laravel Docker

-Laravel Docker is a bundle to develop Laravel projects using pre builded Docker images with the following infraestructure:
+Laravel Docker is a bundle to develop Laravel projects using pre builded Docker images with the following infrastructure:

 - PHP version:        7.2.1 fpm
 - Laravel version:    5.5